International Driving Permit: 1926 convention

 The 1926 International Convention relative to Motor Traffic is the older IDP Convention.
 It is only required in Somalia.
 International Driving Permits according to the 1926 Convention on Motor Traffic might also still be valid in Liechtenstein and Mexico.
 However, both are parties of the above-mentioned later conventions, thus the most recent signed convention is the valid one.
 Mexico also recognizes the Inter-American Driving Permit according to the convention on the Regulation of Inter-American Automotive Traffic 1943.

 Validity

 According to the 1968 Vienna Convention, an IDP must have an expiration date of no more than three years from its issue date or until the expiration date of national driving permit, whichever is earlier, and it is valid for a period of one year upon the arrival in the foreign country.
 The previous convention (1949 Geneva Convention) stated that an IDP remains valid for one year from the date of issue.

-The IDP is not valid for driving in the country or jurisdiction where it was issued, it can only be used in foreign countries, and it must be shown with the carrier's original driver's license.
+The IDP is not valid for driving in the country or jurisdiction where it was issued, it can only be used in foreign countries, and it must be shown with the carrier's original driving licence.